mksha/proffer/README.md

 Home: {{ env "HOME" | default "default home dir path" }}
 ```

+## Define dynamic variables in variables file and default variables in template file

+Proffer also allows us to define the dynamic variables in a separate variable file and use them in proffer
+template file.
+To resolve their value in template we pass this variable file in proffer `validate` and `apply` commands using `--var-file` argument.

+For more details take a look at [How to use variables in template file](quickstart-guide/variables/main.md)

 ## License

 Proffer is released under the Apache License, Version 2.0.